Etsusaburo Shiina: Political career

-Shiina won reelection for a third time in the 1960 Japanese general election, and was appointed Minister of International Trade and Industry in the second Hayato Ikeda cabinet.
+Shiina won reelection for a third time in the 1960 Japanese general election, and was appointed Minister of International Trade and Industry in the Second Ikeda Cabinet.
 However, he was immediately accused by opposition political parties of massive election violations, both in 1958 and in 1960.
 His general manager and accountant, Masazo Matsukawa, was placed on the police "most wanted list", and it was later revealed that the haven where he had been hidden is a company-owned house of one of Shiina's business acquaintances, with Shiina's secretaries providing him with financial assistance.
 Shiina resigned in June 1961, and afterwards Matsukawa finally surrendered to the authorities and was convicted in March 1962.
 Despite these issues, Shiina was re-elected once again in the 1963 Japanese general election.

-In the third Ikeda Cabinet, he was appointed as Minister for Foreign Affairs.
-He remained in this post under the 1st Eisaku Sato Cabinet.
-During this time, he negotiated the Japan-Korea Basic Treaty which normalized diplomatic relations between Japan and the Republic of Korea.
-He visited Korea in person in February 1965 and made a public apology "In our two countries' long history, there have been unfortunate times... it is truly regretable and we are deeply remorseful" during the signing of the Treaty on Basic Relations between Japan and the Republic of Korea on 22 June 1965.
+In the Third Ikeda Cabinet, he was appointed as Minister for Foreign Affairs.
+He remained in this post under the First Satō Cabinet.
+During this time, he negotiated the Japan-Korea Basic Treaty which normalized diplomatic relations between Japan and South Korea.
+He visited South Korea in person in February 1965 and made a public apology; "In our two countries' long history, there have been unfortunate times... it is truly regretable and we are deeply remorseful," during the signing of the Treaty on Basic Relations between Japan and the Republic of Korea on 22 June 1965.
 An agreement was reached on reparations for Japanese colonial rule over Korea, on the legal status of the Zainichi Koreans in Japan and on fisheries, with decisions on more difficult issues, such as the sovereignty issue over the Liancourt Rocks shelved until a later date.
 The agreement was severely criticized by opposition parties, newspapers and students in both countries, and Shiina survived votes of no confidence by the Japan Communist Party and Japan Socialist Party on his return.
 In 1966, he visited the Soviet Union as the first Japanese foreign minister to visit after World War II and negotiated a five-year trade agreement and a civil aviation agreement as well.